 Who doesn’t love a Toasted Cheese Sandwich?

 I was in two minds whether to write this cook up.
-After all it’s a Toasted Cheese Sandwich, which most of us would have cooked and eaten at some point in out lifetime.
+After all, it’s a Toasted Cheese Sandwich, which most of us would have cooked and eaten at some point in our lifetime.

 I decided to as before this cook, my Toasted Cheese Sandwiches were cooked using a Toastie Maker – I had never cooked one on a BBQ.
 Secondly, I added a couple of additional ingredients that I think could be switched to make different variations.

 The idea for these came from a Christmas visit to Kew Gardens, to see the stunning light displays.
 At one of the food stops, there was a pop-up serving Toasted Cheese Sandwiches.
-They had these a well oiled production line, cooking them on a huge plancha.
+They had these on a well-oiled production line, cooking them on a huge plancha.
 I had to have one and it tasted fantastic!

 Preparation and the Cook

 There is not a great deal of preparation required for these Toasted Cheese Sandwiches.

 I don’t own a plancha for any of my charcoal BBQ’s (except for my Weber Go Anywhere), so decided to used the Char-Broil Professional 4600S.
 The Charbroil comes with a two-sided plancha grate.
 One side is fully flat and the other has slight ridges in it.
 I decided to go for the one with ridges hoping to get some grill marks on the bread.

 As always, I started by getting the temperature of the BBQ to 180°C by putting both burners on.
 Once up to temp I turn one of the burners off.

 Whilst the BBQ was coming up to cooking temperature, I prepared the Toasted Cheese Sandwich.
 First was mixing the cheese into a bowl.
 Next, I buttered the outside of the sourdough, and then flipped them over and spread the Sriracha Mayo over each slice.